ArtRoman/Ocelot/docs/features/configuration.rst

             "DangerousAcceptAnyServerCertificateValidator": false
         }

-More information on how to use these options is below..
+More information on how to use these options is below.

 Multiple environments
 ^^^^^^^^^^^^^^^^^^^^^